kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 To see upgrade instructions see [Upgrade section](./docs/UPGRADE.md).

-For more developer resources, visit the [Kentico Kontent Docs](https://docs.kontent.ai).
+For more developer resources, visit the [Kontent Docs](https://docs.kontent.ai).

 ## Delivery API alternations